 Advertising is a component of marketing that focuses on paid media.
-When a product or service is promoted heavily on television, billboards, the internet, or in any other form for the purpose of gaining exposure, generating awareness, or selling, this is advertising.
-The advertising field is divided into different sectors: account services, creative, media, traffic, and production.
+When a product or service is promoted through the internet, mobile devices, television, billboards, or in any other form for the purpose of gaining exposure, generating awareness, or selling, this is advertising.
+Some key roles in the advertising industry include: new business services, account services, account planning, creative, media, and production.

-- Account Services: Account managers are the liaison between the client and the agency; they pitch the agency’s services and manage the development of ad campaigns and ensure campaigns are profitable for both client and agency.
+- Account Services: Account managers are the liaison between the client and the agency; they manage the development of ad campaigns and ensure campaigns are profitable for both client and agency.

 - Creative: The creative department brings an advertising idea to life.
-Copywriters create the text in print ads, as well as the scripts of radio and television spots.
+Copywriters create the text in print and social media ads, as well as the scripts of radio and television spots.
 Art directors develop the visual concepts and manage everything from photo sessions to print design to the filming of TV commercials.
 Digital advertising has created a demand for computer-based programmers and designers who can develop websites, online ads, games and apps.

 - Media: The media department places ads to reach their target audience for the least amount of money.
-Media planners evaluate readership and viewing habits as well as editorial content and programming to determine what media to use: newspapers, magazines, radio, TV, or the Internet.
+Media planners evaluate readership and viewing habits as well as editorial content and programming to determine what type of media to use.
 Media buyers track the space and time available for purchase and negotiate pricing, placement and scheduling to ensure ads appear as planned.

 - Production: The production department controls how print or media ads are produced.

-- Brand or product managers are the “intrapreneurs” of an organization.
-They monitor trends that indicate the need for new or updated products and services, oversee their development, and launch them into the marketplace.
+- Product Managers monitor trends that indicate the need for new or updated products and services, oversee their development, and launch them into the marketplace.
 They partner with almost every facet of an organization, including accounting, finance, manufacturing, sales or distribution channels, and R&D.

-- Marketers use quantitative skills and research data to determine customer demand, potential markets, and pricing strategies to maximize profit for products and services.
-Marketing may work with an advertising agency or in-house marketing communications department to promote the products and services.
+- Marketing Analysts use quantitative skills and research data to determine customer demand, potential markets, and pricing strategies to maximize profit for products and services.

 Public Relations (PR)